Concatapult/pult/README.md

 ### pult add cookie-session

 Using [cookie sessions](https://github.com/expressjs/cookie-session) is a quick and easy solution for your app's sessions.
 The session is **encrypted** and stored entirely in a cookie in each user's browser, subtracting the need to set up a sessions database.

+### pult add typescript

+[TypeScript](https://github.com/Microsoft/TypeScript) is a superset of JavaScript that adds type checking and auto-completion.
+I highly recommend starting all new projects with TypeScript if possible, as it greatly enhances the productivity and maintainability of your projects.

+This module will allow you to write and require `.ts` files.
+Note that TypeScript's `import` / `export` on nodejs translate to `require` and `module.exports`.

 ## Built-in Generators